 While Chang was a super involved student off campus with her internships and study abroad opportunities, she also made the most of her time on campus.
 She has been involved in the Applied Analytics Club, the Taiwanese Student Association, Kappa Delta Sorority, as a community assistant in UofSC Housing and with the Swype Dance Organization.

 “It's very difficult for me to pick a most impactful experience I've had in the past 3 years because all of them have been so rewarding!
-If I had to pick, I would say the post impactful experience I had was my operations assistant internship with Long Firm Trading in Taiwan,” she said.
+If I had to pick, I would say the most impactful experience I had was my operations assistant internship with Long Firm Trading in Taiwan,” she said.
 “It was the perfect combination of my two majors — the company was located in Taiwan but has supply chains with China, Japan, Korea and Vietnam.
 I got to learn about real-life global supply chain application, as well as the intercultural conflicts that arise with them.”

 While she’s still figuring out her next steps, Chang said she is grateful for all of the opportunities the Moore School has afforded her and that her professors have prepared her well for her future career.